linode/apl-docs/docs/for-devs/console/dashboard.md

 ### Vulnerabilities

 The Vulnerabilities panels show the total amount of LOW, MEDIUM, HIGH and CRITICAL vulnerabilities in running containers deployed by the Team.

-### Compliance

-The Compliance panel shows the total amount of policy violations in workloads deployed by the Team.